MerulRzq/Credit-Risk-DataScience/README.md

 # German Credit Risk Data Analysis

 ## 📊 Project Overview
-This project analyzes the German Credit Risk dataset to identify key factors that influence a customer's credit risk assessment.
-The analysis explores relationships between various customer attributes (age, job, savings, credit purpose, etc.) and their associated risk level (good vs. bad).
+This project we’ll build a Credit Risk Modeling system using Python and Machine Learning from scratch.
+Analyzes the German Credit Risk dataset to identify key factors that influence a customer's credit risk assessment.
+The analysis explores relationships between various customer attributes (age, job, savings, credit purpose) and their associated risk level (good vs. bad).
+Learn how to process real-world financial data, apply Scikit-learn for model training, and deploy an interactive dashboard with Streamlit

 ## 🎯 Objectives
 - Perform exploratory data analysis (EDA) on credit risk data.